Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 ## Integrating with Tetra Pak Auth Services

-We are now done with the "business logic" of our API and now it's time to integrate the API with [TPAS][md-terms-tpas], which is quite simple.
-We will set up the needed [authentication scheme][md-terms-authentication-scheme] - in this case the [Sidecar JWT Bearer Assertion][tetra-pak-aspnet-api-readme-jwt-bearer-assertion] scheme.
-We won't go into detail how that pattern actually works (follow the link for those details) but, long story short, it ensures all requests are made through your API's [sidecar][md-terms-sidecar] (proxy).
-Yup, that's right, your API must be protected by a reverse proxy that acts as its [sidecar][md-terms-sidecar].
-The proxy will help protect from malicious use, overuse (a.k.a. "throttling") and other typical less-than-optimal scenarios you will face when hosting a new API.
+We are now done with the "business logic" of our little API so now it's time to integrate it with [TPAS][md-terms-tpas], which is quite simple.
+We will set up the needed [authentication scheme][md-terms-authentication-scheme] - in this case the [Sidecar JWT Bearer Assertion][md-terms-jwt-bearer-assertion] scheme.
+We won't go into detail how that pattern actually works (follow the link for those details) but, long story short, it ensures all *protected* requests are made through your API's [sidecar][md-terms-sidecar].
+Yup, that's right, your API *must* be protected by a reverse proxy that acts as its [sidecar][md-terms-sidecar].
+The proxy will help protect from overuse (a.k.a. "throttling"), malicious use (attacks), and other typical disagreeable scenarios you might face when hosting a new API.

 To summarize, this is what is left on our to-do:

 - Add some configuraton to the `appsettings.json` configuration file.
 We need the details from when you registered the API, earlier, or we'll use the pre-configured app registration instead.

-- Add two lines of code to the `Startup` class, to enable Tetra Pak Sidecar [JWT Bearer Assertion][tetra-pak-aspnet-api-jwt-bearer-assertion] and Tetra Pak authentication
+- Add two lines of code to the `Startup` class, to enable Tetra Pak Sidecar [JWT Bearer Assertion][md-terms-jwt-bearer-assertion] and Tetra Pak authentication

 Let's begin with the configuration:

-1. Open the `appsettings.json` file in an editor and add section `"TetraPak"` and a sub section to configure your [JWT Bearer Assertion][tetra-pak-aspnet-api-jwt-bearer-assertion] (ensuring only the sidecar can make requests to your protected endpoints).
+1. Open the `appsettings.json` file in an editor and add section `"TetraPak"` and a sub section to configure your [JWT Bearer Assertion][md-terms-jwt-bearer-assertion] (ensuring only the sidecar can make requests to your protected endpoints).
 The sub section, for configuring [JWT Bearer Assertion][md-terms-jwt-bearer-assertion] needs to include the expected audience:

     ```json
     {